Applying for a Microloan for Your Startup

 Eligibility standards for microloans will vary depending on the lender.
 Those offering SBA loans may have more stringent credit score requirements than other microloan lenders.

-If you apply for a microloan with a lender that has a particular lending audience, you may need to fit into a certain ownership category, such as women or minorities.
+If you apply for a microloan with a lender that has a particular lending focus, you may need to belong to a certain ownership category, such as women or minorities.

 Many microloan lenders will evaluate your ability to repay the loan by looking at your credit score, business revenue, any other sources of income you might have, as well as the length of time you’ve been in business.